Sir Henry Gibb, 1st Baronet: Gibb and the Earl of Somerset

+Later years

 Gibb was at Theobalds during the final illness of King James in 1625.
 Mary Villiers, Countess of Buckingham and the Duke of Buckingham arranged some medical treatments for James, which caused controversy.
 Gibb criticised the Duke of Buckingham and was forced to leave court.

 Gibb later served in the court of Charles I of England.
 In June 1634 Gibb was created a baronet, of Falkland and Carriber in the Baronetage of Nova Scotia.
 His title became extinct or dormant upon his death in 1650.

+Family

+Henry Gibb married Annie Gibbs, a daughter of Sir Ralph Gibbs of Honington and Gertrude, daughter of Sir Thomas Wroughton of Broad Hinton.